 GeoPoll’s team works with clients to assess the feasibility, sample needs, modes, and costing for their research project

 Project Design and Planning

-We work with clients to design questionnaires and sample frames, recruit and train interviewers for CATI or CAPI projects, and conduct a pilot if requested.
+We work with clients to design questionnaires and sample frames, recruit and train interviewers (CATI/CAPI), and conduct a pilot if requested.

 Research Production and Monitoring

-The survey or research project is sent into production and monitored on an ongoing basis.
+The survey is sent into production and monitored on an ongoing basis.
 Quality checks are performed, and interim data can be delivered if required.

 Post data collection, secondary quality checks are performed and data is cleaned by the GeoPoll research team.

-Data is analyzed and compiled into the required output.
-GeoPoll can provide raw data files, basic tables and charts, interactive dashboards, written reports, visual presentations, and more.
+Data is analyzed and compiled into the required output, including raw data files, basic tables and charts, interactive dashboards, written reports and visual decks.

 All GeoPoll projects go through a series of quality checks, both automated and manual, in order to provide the highest-quality data possible.
 These include:

 GeoPoll’s platform automatically checks that answers fall within expected ranges and match provided options.
 The platform also flags unusual response patterns such as straightlining or satisficing.